The Enchantress of Florence: Background and themes

-The book relates a succession of interweaving stories by a variety of storytellers, travellers and adventurers and of course touches on the histories and cultures of the various settings including the Mughal and Ottoman Empires, the earlier Mongols, and Renaissance Florence.
+The book relates a succession of interweaving stories by a variety of storytellers, travellers, and adventurers.
+It touches on the histories and cultures of the various settings, including the Mughal and Ottoman Empires, the earlier Mongols, and Renaissance Florence.
 There is a strong theme of sex and eroticism, much of it surrounding the Enchantress of the book's title, who was inspired by the Renaissance poem Orlando Furioso.
 There is also a recurring discussion of humanism and debate as opposed to authoritarianism, and Machiavelli is a character in the book.

 Like Rushdie's previous works, the book can be considered a work of magic realism.